 Shape of the womb (uterus)

 Some people (around 5-6 in 100) have wombs that are unusually shaped.

 In women and birthing people who have recurrent miscarriage, it is more common to have a uterus that is an unusual shape (around 13 in 100 women).

 Small differences in shape do not appear to cause miscarriage.
 But others are more likely to be a risk factor, such as a septate uterus and a bicornuate uterus.
 You can read more about unusually shaped wombs here.

 Long-term health conditions

-Some long-term health conditions can increase the risk of having a miscarriage in the second trimester, especially if they’re not treated or well controlled.
+Some long-term health conditions can increase the risk of having a late (second trimester) miscarriage, especially if they’re not treated or well controlled.
 These include: